SystemsApproach/7E/introduction.rst

    Visualization of the Internet connectivity, with attribution to Barrett Lyon / The Opte Project.

-As impressive as these credentials, our goal is to understand the fundamental challenges that had to be addressed for the Internet to become the ubiquitous system it is today.
+As impressive as these credentials are, our goal is not to just describe the Internet, but to understand the fundamental challenges that had to be addressed for the Internet to become the ubiquitous system it is today.
 This includes exploring the design space of possible solutions and building intuition about the design decisions that eventually won the day.
 The path from conception to today’s reality is not a straight line, nor is today’s Internet the end of the process.
 There have been many false starts and stop-gap solutions, followed by years of iterative improvement.
 This evolution culminates in today’s artifacts (a combination of hardware and software components), which we describe in detail, keeping in mind that those too will likely change over time.

 .. include:: introduction/requirements.rst
 .. include:: introduction/architecture.rst